qiskit-community/ibm-quantum-challenge-2021/faq.md

 We have a lot of participants at the moment.
 Please be patient, wait and try again.

-#### I encountered this error “401 : Unauthorized You are not Authenticated to do this (1)” What should I do?
+#### I encountered this error `401 : Unauthorized You are not Authenticated to do this (1)` What should I do?

-We have a lot of participants at the moment.
-Please be patient, wait and try again.
+Please try registering an IBMid with the same email address you used for IBM Quantum account, log out, and log in using IBMid (not other login methods such as gmail, github).

 ## Exercise 1 - Toffoli Gate